textdrop.shNew paste

 What precautions does textdrop.sh take?+

-The service uses Web Crypto AES-256-GCM, PBKDF2 key wrapping for password pastes, CSP nonces, security headers, rate limits, random IDs, and automatic expiry.
+The service uses Web Crypto AES-256-GCM, URL-fragment key delivery (never sent to server), PBKDF2 key wrapping for password pastes, CSP nonces, security headers, rate limits, random IDs, and automatic expiry.

 Which mode should I use for sensitive content?+